Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Western Kentucky Stats and Trends

+- In Western Kentucky's 13 games this year, it has eight wins against the spread.

-- The Hilltoppers have covered the spread twice this year when underdogs by 3 points or more (in three chances).
+- The Hilltoppers have covered the spread twice this season when underdogs by 3 points or more (in three chances).

-- Western Kentucky's games this year have hit the over eight times in 12 opportunities (66.7%).
+- Western Kentucky's games this year have eclipsed the over/under eight times in 12 opportunities (66.7%).

-- Western Kentucky is 8-4 against the spread and 8-5 overall in games when it puts up more than 19.3 points.
+- When Western Kentucky records more than 19.3 points, it is 8-4 against the spread and 8-5 overall.

-- When Western Kentucky totals over 325.7 yards, the team is 8-4 against the spread and 8-5 overall.
+- Western Kentucky is 8-4 against the spread and 8-5 overall when the team piles up more than 325.7 yards.

 - This season the Hilltoppers have 19 turnovers, two fewer than the Mountaineers have takeaways (21).